dokku/dokku/ADDONS.md

 ## Guidelines
 ### Add-ons internal files
 Add-ons may want to store files for their own internal use, for eg. database storage.
-Before any add-on script is ran, a `$ADDON_ROOT` environment variable is exported, which contains the path to a directory where the add-on can safely save any file.
+Before any add-on script is ran, a `$ADDON_DATA` environment variable is exported, which contains the path to a directory where the add-on can safely save any file.
 The directory is guaranteed to exist before add-on scripts are ran.
 Currently it is set to `$DOKKU_ROOT/.add-ons/$ADDON` where `$ADDON` is the add-on's name.
-However, this might change, therefore add-ons should use the `$ADDON_ROOT` variable rather than hardcoding it.
+However, this might change, therefore add-ons should use the `$ADDON_DATA` variable rather than hardcoding it.

-The add-on plugin automatically creates and removes a `$ADDON_ROOT/enabled` file to keep track of which plugin is installed.
+The add-on plugin automatically creates and removes a `$ADDON_DATA/enabled` file to keep track of which plugin is installed.
 Add-ons mustn't create, modify nor delete this file themselves.
 It is created after the `$ADDON/enable` script completes, and deleted after the `$ADDON/disabled` script completes.

 # Internals